GSIS Summer 2023

 Working With Operation Broken Silence

-for the past three years, GSIS students have worked with the nonprofit nongovernmental organization, OperationBroken Silence (OBS).
-OBS is headquartered in Memphis and founded by University of Memphis International Studies alumnus, Mark Hackett.
+For the past few years, GSIS students have worked with the nonprofit, nongovernmental organization, Operation Broken Silence (OBS).
+OBS is headquartered in Memphis and founded by University of Memphis International Studies alumnus Mark Hackett.
 The people of Sudan are overcoming two of the greatest challenges facing humanity today: war and genocide.
 Operation Broken Silence is working to accelerate their ability to generate lasting change through storytelling and movement-building, education and emergency relief, and grassroots advocacy programs.

 This year, the students split into two groups and focused on the following campaigns for our organization:

-1. Refreshing the Heart of Nuba fundraising campaign, which supports Mother of Mercy Hospital in the oppressed Nuba Mountains of Sudan.
+1. Refreshing the Heart of Nuba fundraising campaign, which supports the Mother of Mercy Hospital in the oppressed Nuba Mountains of Sudan.